xingyuanzhao-project/UMN-ODIM-Data-Cleaning/report.md

         - Timeline is more predictable and controllable
     - Con:
         - Some links might be broken
+- Option 3: hire assistants to manually clean up the PDFs
+    - Pro:
+        - More Accurate
+        - More files can be recovered
+    - Con:
+        - Cost more time and resources

 2. Cleaning
    - If using only the "cleaner" PDFs, Docling should do the job IF these PDFs are truely "cleaner".